nastyyvolk/squid-bingo/README.md

 ```

-This game takes in an array of bingo boards and the draw nums and returns the board which is the last to win and its score
+This game takes in an array of bingo boards and the draw nums and returns the board which is the last to win and its score.